nmjmdr/caterpillar/README.md

 Both these fetches use a common component `page-fetch` to fetch a single search result page.

-Which `fetch function` to use is determined by the configuration (config.json):
+Whether the program uses serial or parallel fetch function is determined by the configuration (config.json):
 For Serial:
 ```
 {